shyniarjun/NHS_Data_categorisation_and_simulation/docs/Methodology.md

 ### 6. Simulation 1: Tightened Gold Threshold

-* Increased `Gold_Threshold` from 95 to 97 for 'high-direction' KPIs
+* Adjusted the Gold_Threshold from 95% to 97% to test the effect of stricter performance expectations.
 * Re-applied categorisation to observe sensitivity to stricter targets
 * Compared `Assigned_Category` vs `Simulated_Category` and calculated impact

 ### 7. Simulation 2: 3-Point Value Drop

-* Subtracted 3 from each KPI score to simulate a service dip
-* Re-ran classification and compared drop in category levels
+*Simulated a dip in service performance by applying a ±3 adjustment to KPI scores

+*Subtracted 3 from KPIs where higher values indicate better performance, and added 3 where lower values are better

+*Re-ran the categorisation logic to assess impact

+*Compared the original Assigned_Category with the new Simulated_Category

-* Tracked which KPIs and wards were most affected
+*Tracked which KPIs and wards experienced downgrades in category

 ### 8. Visualisation of Simulation Impact